 The Solution to Tent Bottoms Going Moldy – The Best Tents For Avoiding Mold

-After throwing out many tents and then moving on to cutting out the bottoms, I have finally found what seems like the perfect tent: the Ozark Trail Two-Person Cot Tent.
+After throwing out many tents and then moving on to cutting out the bottoms, I finally found what seems like the perfect tent: the Ozark Trail Two-Person Cot Tent.
 You might find it on Amazon, but at times I can only find it available at Walmart Canada.

-This is an integrated camping cot tent (pictured left).
+This is an integrated camping cot tent (pictured).
 This is off the ground so the bottom will not mold.
-They do have the one-person version available in the US.
+You might find the one-person version available in the US.